 Senior leaders should act as role models for these principles of behavior.
-The principles apply to all people involved in the organization, from temporary members of the workforce to members of the board of directors, and they need to be communicated and reinforced on a regular basis.
+The principles apply to all people involved in the organization, from temporary faculty and staff of the workforce to members of the board of directors, and they need to be communicated and reinforced on a regular basis.
 Although the IMC RBNQA Criteria do not prescribe that all organizations use the same model for ensuring ethical behavior, senior leaders should ensure that the organization's mission and vision are aligned with its ethical principles.
-Ethical behavior should be practiced with all stakeholders, including the workforce, shareholders, customers, partners, suppliers, and the organization's local community.
+Ethical behavior should be practiced with all students and stakeholders. including the workforce. shareholders, customers, partners, suppliers, and the organization's local community.